 Want to be a better leader?
-Then start by being present
+Start by being present!

 But if these people are doing exactly what they’re supposed to do, why are so many of them unfulfilled in their careers and their lives?
 It seems to me that while they can DO what is necessary to manage a crisis, they have failed to develop in a way that allows them to BE effective leaders every day.

 Leadership is all about being present and mindful

 I think this all comes down to one simple thing: a lack of presence.
 When you are present in your own life, you can step back from old habits and ways of coping and understand how your own behaviours affect you and the world around you.
 You move past your conditioned responses and learn to make decisions from a more authentic and truthful place.

 Remember that bright idea you had when walking in a forest?
 Or the feeling of grasping, even for a moment, the meaning of your life while gazing at a sunset?
 Or how about that epiphany you had in the shower?
 These ‘aha’ moments had nothing to do with the forest, the sun, or the shower.
 It was your connection with the present moment that brought clarity.
 You don’t need a forest or a sun or a shower – you just need to be present.

 Presence is the foundation of most leadership skills: resilience, impact, creativity, vision, etc. But for leaders to be present, they need to rethink the way they learn.